How to Prep Your Summer Gear for Winter Storage

 You may have so many items with various storage needs, making it look like you can only possibly store some of them.
 That’s where Webfoot comes in.

-With a wide range of storage options—custom cabinets, wall-mounted systems, overhead shelving, vertical garage storage, and workbenches— you not only have room to store everything, but you’ll also get rid of clutter and add a great level of aesthetically-pleasing appearance to your living space.
+With a wide range of storage options—custom cabinets, wall-mounted systems and workbenches to name a few— you not only have room to store everything, but you’ll also get rid of clutter and add a great level of aesthetically-pleasing appearance to your living space.

 Let have a look at some ideas for preparing your summer gear for winter storage and how some of our custom storage units can help.